4GeeksAcademy/blog/blog/coding-bootcamp-in-berlin.md

 + **Career Opportunities**: As mentioned above, Berlin is a hub for tech startups and established tech companies, one of the biggest in the world.
 Attending a bootcamp in Berlin can increase your chances of finding a job in the tech industry, the job demand there is enormous and there are avant-garde companies interested in making something different, something that developers love.

 ### Career Advancement Opportunities

 Given the sheer size of the technology industry in this city, the opportunities for growth are enormous.
 As a developer, you can scale in experience like any employee of a technology company, starting with Junior, semi-senior and then Senior, reaching great salaries and job positions.
 Then the chief technology officer (CTO) of a large company also submits a job position for more experienced persons, and so on.

-## Popular Coding Bootcamps in Berlin (4Geeks Academy)
+## Popular Coding Bootcamps in Berlin

 So, being Berlin a city with many technology companies, start-ups, bootcamps and opportunities, the most prestigious and popular bootcamps in this city are:

 + **4Geeks Academy**.
-It offers 3 bootcamp options in more than 20 countries, including the United States, Europe, South America, and Canada.
+It offers 2 bootcamp options in more than 20 countries, including the United States, Europe, South America, and Canada.

 + **Le Wagon**.
 Offer Web Development and Data Science bootcamp at over 40 campuses across the world.